Fire Safety Tours

 The entire tour takes approximately 1 hour.
-The Museum provides organized tours Mondays through Fridays at 10:30AM, 11:30AM and 12:30PM for groups consisting of a minimum of 15 individuals and a maximum of 60 individuals, including both children and adults, per time slot.
+The Museum provides organized tours Wednesdays, Thursdays and Fridays at 10:30AM, 11:30AM and 12:30PM for groups consisting of a minimum of 15 individuals and a maximum of 40 individuals, including both children and adults, per time slot.
 The cost is $4 per child and $8 per adult.
 Advance reservations are needed.

 Please be advised that the Museum does not have lunchroom facilities.

-To arrange a tour for your group or class, please click the “Book Now” button (below) or call our Housewatch Desk at 212-691-1303 x14.
+To arrange a tour for your group or class, please click the button below.

 If you aren’t part of a group, the Fire Safety Learning Center is open to all Museum visitors who can make use of the four interactive devices to learn life-saving lessons about fire prevention, home fire safety devices, fire risks in the home, and how to escape a fire.
 You can create our own escape plan and capture an image of it to keep for yourself.